Sidnie White Crawford

 Sidnie White Crawford is professor emerita of Classics and Religious Studies at the University Of Nebraska-Lincoln.
 She specializes in the Dead Sea Scrolls and Textual Criticism of the Hebrew Bible.
 She also taught at St. Olaf College and Albright College.
 She has also been a visiting professor at Boston College.

 White Crawford is the board chair of the W. F. Albright Institute of Archaeology in Jerusalem.
 She was awarded an honorary doctorate at the University of Uppsala in 2018.

 Life

 Education

 White Crawford has a MTS from Harvard Divinity School (1984) and received a PhD in 1988 from Harvard University for work in the Department of Near Eastern Languages and Civilizations.
 The supervisor of her dissertation was Frank Moore Cross.

 Ministry

-White Crawford was ordained to the priesthood in the Episcopal Church in 2005.
+White Crawford was ordained to the priesthood in the Episcopal Church in 2005 by Joe Goodwin Burnett.
 She has served a parish in the Episcopal Diocese of Nebraska beginning in 2011 and Christ Episcopal Church (Stroudsburg, Pennsylvania) until 2025.